mirage/mirage-www/tmpl/blog/introducing-vchan.md

+*Editor*: Note that some of the toolchain details of this blog post are now out-of-date with Mirage 1.1, so we will update this shortly.

 Unless you are familiar with Xen's source code, there is little chance that you've ever heard of the *vchan* library or protocol.
 Documentation about it is very scarce: a description can be